Click to open tabs:

 Crime & Public Safety

-BNCA advocates for increased police presence in places where visibility is low, such as the Metropolitan Branch Trail.
+BNCA advocates for increased police presence in places where visibility is low.
 We also urge the Council and MPD to take all possible steps to stop crime and violence in “hot spots” that have ongoing problems.

 If you have not already joined the Brookland Groups listserv, we encourage you to do so.
 The listserv helps neighbors communicate with one another quickly about any and all happenings in the neighborhood, and DC.
 (Please be courteous!)
 Get to know your neighbors, so you can help one another to stay safe.
 Take advantage of the incentive program, and get security cameras installed at your house.
 Open and complete your own Valuable Property Record.
 If you are a victim of crime or home disaster, this information will be of great assistance to you!